juangdiaz/BootstrapAndroidStarter/README.md

 # Bootstrap Android Starter

-This is a baremunimum app that can be used as a starting point when developing apps
+This is a bare minimum app that can be used as a starting point when developing apps

 **What does it have:**
  - Dagger 2